UniBuc-DITC/osTicket/CONTRIBUTING.md

 ## Running locally with Docker

-You can run a local instance of osTicket using [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
+You can run a local instance of osTicket using [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

 If it's the first time you're creating the containers, or after you've deleted the database, you should copy the `include/ost-sampleconfig.php` file to `docker/ost-config.php`